Encoding two-dimensional range top-k queries: Lower bounds for encoding range queries on array

 \section{Lower bounds for encoding range \topk{} queries on $2 \times n$ array}

-In this section, we consider the lower bound on space for encoding a $2 \times n$ array $A$ to support $\topk{}$ queries, when $k > 1$.
-Specifically for $1 \le i \le j \le n$, we consider to lower bound on extra space for answering i) unsorted and sorted 3-sided $\topk{}(1, 2, 1, i)$ queries, assuming that we have access to the encodings of the individual rows of $A$ that can answer unsorted or sorted 1-sided $\topk{}$ queries and ii) sorted 4-sided $\topk{}(1, 2, i, j)$ queries, assuming that we have access to the encodings of the individual rows of $A$ that can answer sorted 2-sided $\topk{}$ queries.
-We show that for answering unsorted (or sorted) 3-sided $\topk{}(1, 2, 1, i)$ queries on $A$, at least $1.27n-o(n)$ (or $2n-O(\lg{n})$) extra bits are necessary, and for answering unsorted or sorted 4-sided $\topk{}(1, 2, i, j)$ queries on $A$, at least $2n-O(\lg{n})$ extra bits are necessary.
+In this section, we consider the lower bound on space for encoding a $2 \times n$ array $A$ to support unsorted 1-sided and sorted 4-sided $\topk{}$ queries, when $k > 1$.
+Specifically for $1 \le i \le j \le n$, we consider to lower bound on extra space for answering i) unsorted $\topk{}(1, 2, 1, i)$ queries, assuming that we have access to the encodings of the individual rows of $A$ that can answer unsorted 1-sided (or 2-sided) $\topk{}$ queries, and ii) sorted $\topk{}(1, 2, i, j)$ queries, assuming that we have access to the encodings of the individual rows of $A$ that can answer sorted 2-sided $\topk{}$ queries.
+We show that for answering unsorted 1-sided queries on $A$, at least $1.27n-o(n)$ (or $2n-O(\lg{n})$) extra bits are necessary, and for answering unsorted or sorted 4-sided queries on $A$, at least $2n-O(\lg{n})$ extra bits are necessary.

 For simplicity (to avoid writing floors and ceilings, and to avoid considering some boundary cases), we assume that $k$ is even.
-(Also, if $k$ is odd we can consider the lower bound on extra space for answering 3-sided $\topk{}$ queries as the lower bound of extra space for answering 3-sided $\topm{}$ queries -- it is clear that former one requires more space.)
+(Also, if $k$ is odd we can consider the lower bound on extra space for answering 4-sided $\topk{}$ queries as the lower bound of extra space for answering 4-sided $\topm{}$ queries -- it is clear that former one requires more space.)
 For both unsorted and sorted query cases, we assume that all elements in $A$ are distinct, and come from the set $\{1, 2, \dots 2n\}$; and also that each row in $A$ is sorted in the ascending order.
 Finally, for $1 \le \ell \le 2n$, we define the mapping $A^{-1}(\ell) = (i, j)$ if and only if $A[i][j] = \ell$.\\